- Now streaming on Netflix

 - Jonny Lee Miller as John Major

-We’ll be waving farewell to Olivia Colman and welcoming Imelda Staunton to take on the role of Queen Elizabeth II.
-You may recognize Staunton from her role as the abominable Professor Umbridge in Harry Potter.
+We’ll be waving farewell to Olivia Colman and welcoming Imelda Staunton to the role of Queen Elizabeth II.
+You may recognize Staunton from her time as the abominable Professor Umbridge in Harry Potter.
 Similarly, Tobias Menzies will be stepping aside to allow fellow Game of Thrones co-star Jonathan Pryce to take over as Prince Philip.

 Additionally, we’ll see Phantom Thread’s Lesley Manville assume the role of Princess Margaret, and Elizabeth Debicki, who you may know from Christopher Nolan's Tenet, will play the slightly older version of Princess Diana.
 After a 2020 report suggested Dominic West was joining the cast as Prince Charles, Netflix finally confirmed he was part of the show in August 2021.

-Season 4 also ended with the resignation of Thatcher, which means we’ll see a new Prime Minister enter the fray.
-Season 5 will follow the tenure of John Major, and we’ll likely also get a short burst of Tony Blair, who was in office during Diana’s death.
+Season 4 also ended with the resignation of Margaret Thatcher, which means we’ll see a new Prime Minister enter the fray.
+Season 5 will follow the tenure of John Major, played by Jonny Lee Miller, and we’ll get a short burst of Tony Blair (Bertie Carvel), too, who was in office during Diana’s death.

 Jonny Lee Miller will play John Major in the fifth season of The Crown. pic.twitter.com/woMcTQtUmbJune 25, 2021